 The Business of Franchising is an initiative created by the University of Michigan - Dearborn College of Business.
 The purpose of this program is to connect franchising opportunities with both college students and recent graduates across Metro - Detroit.
 The University will host a series of panel discussions and speaking engagements that will guide participants through the world of franchising.

 eCities is iLabs' annual research study that examines community-level factors that influence entrepreneurship, economic development, and job growth.
 Local communities who participate in the project receive benchmarking reports that help leaders evaluate their efforts in supporting local business and encouraging entrepreneurial growth.
 Similarly, businesses in each locality have the opportunity to identify the resources they think are critical to support local business growth through our Business Retention Survey.

 Student organizations in the UM-Dearborn College of Business host a week-long boot camp for high school juniors to learn about entrepreneurship and win scholarship money.

 The Betty F. Elliott Initiative Business Idea Pitch has returned to UM-Dearborn for the second annual event on April 2, 2014!
 The goal of the day is to promote promising new business ideas within the University of Michigan-Dearborn community and award up to $2,500 to contestants.
 The event is open to: Individuals or teams of up to four members.
 They have five minutes to describe their business idea to a panel of judges.
-To participate in this event you must register by March 10, 2014 (registering does not obligate you to pitch, but allows you to receive coaching and notifications about the pitch competition).
+Registration is closed for this event.

 Product Realization and Technology Commercialization